excroll/Binance-Futures-Indicator-Trading-Bot/README.md

 Also implements a stop loss function and trailng stop, the code can be changed so that the sale takes place by any percentage (for example: the price increased by 2% - the sale of an asset) the percentage can of course be changed.</br>
 Bot is not 100% finalized, but it sometimes showed me profits, sometimes losses, it needs to be tested and configured, which I don't want do.<br />
 It would be even better to attach a database to it, but this is optional.<br />
+*this is a project where I studied and mastered c#, so the quality of writing code and methods may have a better implementation*

 <b>Attention!
 This bot is not finalized and not configured until the final, so be careful when trading on the stock exchange, I am not responsible for your possible financial losses. </b><br />